kyma-project/cli/docs/contributor/ADR/001-error-output-format.md

 Elements:

-* The `Error` contains raw error returned from the library/endpoint.
+* The `Error` contains information which operation caused the error.
-* The `Description` contains information which operation caused the error.
+* The `Raw Error` contains error returned from the library/endpoint.
 * The `Hints` contains suggestions, hints what user can do to avoid problem.

 ## Reasons